unmtransinfo/cfde-biomarkers/stratified_statistics.md

  8. Develop set of diagnostic ICD codes to be exclusion criteria, defining a normal patient criteria.

- 9. Generate descriptive statistics on the patient cohort.
+ 9. Retrieve all exclusion criteria diagnoses for the initial patient cohort.
 Filter the initial patient cohort using the exclusion criteria, to generate the normal patient cohort.
 Re-generate descriptive statistics for the stratification variables of interest.

  10. Define stratification ranges.
 Probably age ranges by decade [0-9], [10-19], [20-29], ...
 [80-89], 90+.
 Generate patient ID sets for each